GiladMRI/MLN/README.md

 See srez -`requirements.txt` for details.

 ## Dataset
-The dataset used for the real data and benchmark test is random collection of slices from the HCP.
+The dataset used for the real data and benchmark test is a collection of randomly chosen slices from the HCP.
 It can be downloaded from https://figshare.com/s/4e700474da52534efb30 .
+The data is augmented with random cropping, flipping and 90deg rotation, and a random 2D phase is added.
+The following parameters deternine the strength of the added phase:

 For the real data, the acquired signal, the trajectory, MIRT-based NUFFT coefficients and time-segments data are included here.
 For the benchmark test, the poisson-disc masks and the images used are provided, as well as the resulted recons.